The Brand Continuum

 2. The certainty curve

-Over that canvas sits the grey curve: the certainty line.
+Over that canvas sits the grey line: the certainty curve.

-• It’s highest at both Volatile ends (overconfidence at one end, rigid stuckness at the other).
+• The Certainty Curve is highest at both Volatile ends (overconfidence at one end, rigid stuckness at the other).

 • It’s lowest through Composed and Tempered, where the organisation is most open to evidence and most able to update its view of reality.